 Fancier hostas

-I have some large leaf blue-colored hostas and I love them!
+I have some large-leaf blue-colored hostas, and I love them!
 One of the most common is called the Blue Angel Hosta.
 It grows in zones 3-8.
-I have it growing in the dappled sun which is perfect for this hosta which grows well in partial sun to full shade.
-Many hostas are shade-loving perennials and can certainly brighten up darker areas of the yard.
+I have it growing in dappled sun, which is perfect for this hosta.
+It grows well in partial sun to full shade.
+Many hostas are shade-loving perennials that brighten the yard's darker areas.

-I think this image helps see the pretty blue color of this hosta!
+I think this image helps you see the pretty blue color of this hosta!
+This shows some of the variations of colors and patterns available.

 Bleeding Hearts

 Bleeding hearts (dicentra spectabilis) come in quite a few varieties.
-Most flower either in a darker shade of pink or white.
+These truly are my favorite perennial shade flowers!
+Probably because they flower in the spring.
 The name comes from the shape of the flower.
-This perennial grows in zones 3-9 and likes partial sun to full shade.
-However, I do see it growing well in full sun too (even though it's considered a shade plant).
+This shade perennial grows in zones 3-9 and likes partial sun to full shade.
+However, I see it growing well in full sun, too (even though it's considered a shade plant).

-These are such pretty plants and their only downfall (in my opinion) is that they bloom and look pretty only in the spring.
-These do die back late spring/early summer but are one of the first spring perennials to bloom.
+These are such pretty plants, and their only downfall (in my opinion) is that they bloom and look pretty only in the spring.
+These die back in late spring/early summer but are one of the first spring perennials to bloom.

-And a closeup of the flowers.
+Below is a closeup of the flowers.
 This is what everyone loves about this bleeding heart plant/flower!
+This pink is the most common color but comes in white and red also.
+I've heard there is a purple one, but I haven't seen it (yet!).

 Columbine

-There are so many types of columbine (Aquilegia) and they grow in so many different environments.
-Make sure you buy a perennial that grows in the shade like these beauties below.
+There are so many types of columbine (Aquilegia) that grow in many different environments.
+Ensure you buy a perennial that grows in the shade like these beauties.
+You also want to make sure it's zoned for your area.

-I love the flowers and here is a closeup of the purple one.
+I love the flowers, and here is a close-up of the purple one.
+This is another example of flowers that like shade!

 Annabelle Hydrangea

 When I moved into my house a few years ago, it was the scary house on the street.
-The landscaping was out of control including the hydrangeas!
-They had taken over my lawn and flopped all over my narrow shared driveway.
-They are under control and I LOVE them!
-These are the old fashioned white hydrangeas that you see.
+The landscaping was out of control, including the hydrangeas!
+They had taken over my lawn and flopped over my narrow shared driveway.

-Mine get a few hours of morning sun only and then have afternoon shade.
-I have tried these in shadier areas of my yard and they do bloom but not as early as the ones that get more sun.
-These plants are quite hardy and are rated zones 3 - 9.
+They are now under control, and I LOVE them!
+These are the old-fashioned white Annabelle hydrangeas.
+Mine only get a few hours of morning sun and then have afternoon shade.
+I have tried these in shadier areas of my yard, and they bloom but not as early as the ones that get more sun.
+These plants are pretty hardy and are rated zones 3 - 9.

-These are fabulous flowers to dry!
-Plus, they are quite drought tolerant once established!
+These pretty flowers are quite drought-tolerant once established!

 Tickseed Coreopsis

 This plant is officially a sun plant.
-I've had it in a partial shade location and this plant's tolerance for shade is better than expected.
-It only had a couple of hours of morning sun then shade for the rest of the day.
+I've had it in a partial shade location, and this plant's tolerance for shade is better than expected.
+It only had a couple hours of the morning sun, then shade for the rest of the day.
 It's rated for zones 3-10.
-It's worth trying in your shadier spot.
-If it doesn't flower where it is, move it for the second year to see how it does.
-I find this one is happy with a fair amount of shade as long as it's doing well with the soil.
+These are excellent perennials for shade that bloom all summer.
+This one is happy with a fair amount of shade as long as it's doing well with the soil.

-I love the texture of the foilage!
+I love the texture of the foliage!
 A very easy plant to take care of!

 Ferns

-Most of the ferns in my yard are osterich ferns (Matteuccia struthiopteris).
-They are wonderful in more moist soils and grow well in USDA hardiness zones of 3-7.
+Ferns are a traditional shade plant.
+Most of the ferns in my yard are ostrich ferns (Matteuccia struthiopteris).
+They are lovely in more moist soils and grow well in USDA hardiness zones of 3-7.
 Some people don't like how ostrich ferns spread, but I love it.
-I find these are such a pretty backdrop to other shade plants that I have.
-This is one of the most shade-tolerant plants.
-There are many fern types so choose the ones that do the best in your area.
-Neighbors, local online resources or local nurseries can guide you about this.
+I find these are such a pretty backdrop to my shade plants.
+Many fern types exist, so choose the ones that do the best in your area.
+Neighbors, local online resources, or local nurseries can guide you about this.

 I love little baby ferns and watch for them in the spring.
 At this stage, they are called fiddleheads.
-Some ferns are edible and fiddleheads can be quite delicious!
+Some ferns are edible, and fiddleheads can be pretty delicious!
 They taste similar to spinach to me.

 May Apples

-I have a corner of my yard that has quite a few different trees and a natural woodland area, as far as plants is developing.
+I have a corner of my yard with quite a few different trees and a natural woodland area, as far as plants are developing.
 I LOVE seeing these local plants growing.

-The May Apple (podophyllum peltatum) grows in zones 3-9 in partial sun to shade areas and likes moist but well drained soil.
-It does bloom and has a flower that looks similar to a strawberry flower under it's leaves.
+The May Apple (podophyllum peltatum) grows in zones 3-9 in partial sun to shade areas and likes moist but well-drained soil.
+It does bloom and has a flower resembling a strawberry flower under its leaves.

 Solomon's Seal

 The flowers grow underneath the leaves and can easily be missed.
-The flowers on this plant are still forming but will have pretty white line of flowers in a few days.
-I was holding this plant straight up to get a picture of where the flowers are forming.
+The flowers on this plant are still forming but will have a pretty white line of flowers in a few days.

 Trillium